sass/sass/accepted/slash-separator.md

 slash-list($elements...)
 ```

-It throws an error if zero arguments are passed.
-It returns an unbracketed
+It throws an error if zero or one arguments are passed.
+It returns an
-slash-separated list containing the given elements.
+unbracketed slash-separated list containing the given elements.

 ### `rgb()` Function